Why Email is Ineffective for Workplace Communication

 8. Ineffective Content Repository

 We’ve established why email is ineffective for real-time communication and collaboration but it is also a poor repository for company knowledge.
 Searching your inbox is always a headache.
 You rack your brain for a keyword or who sent the email or worse what date it was received.
 There is simply no way to remember all of that detail when your inbox is clogged up with hundreds of emails.
-And for employees who aren’t sitting in front of a laptop or desktop, it’s even harder to search the right email exchange.
+And for employees who aren’t sitting in front of a laptop or desktop, it’s even harder to search for the right email exchange.
 According to research from The Service Council, the #2 thing field service employees dislike is the amount of time it takes to find the information needed to do their jobs.

-A Better Alternative to Company Email
+A Better Alternative to Workplace Emails

 While perfectly adequate for certain communication use-cases, email is ineffective for many crucial communication activities.
-For businesses to thrive, it’s crucial to think strategically about finding a solution that effectively connects teams in real time so they can collaborate, get answers and share information.
+For businesses to thrive, it’s crucial to think strategically about finding a solution that effectively connects teams in real-time so they can collaborate, get answers and share information.
 Even more, leaders must ensure corporate communications reach all levels of the organization.

 Corporate communication tools like Zinc ensure communication flows freely across the org and everyone from the office to the field stays up-to-date on all the latest information.